nim-lang/Nim/doc/tut3.rst

 needs to be caught here, but anything that could cause a crash during macro evaluation should be caught and create a nice error message.
 ``macros.expectKind`` and ``macros.expectLen`` are a good start.
-If the the checks need to be a more complex, arbitrary error messages can be created with the ``macros.error`` proc.
+If the checks need to be more complex, arbitrary error messages can be created with the ``macros.error`` proc.

 Generating Code